 To use this method you first need to sign up for a service.
 One that provides the add-on either by using a paid account or a free trial.
 Then you need to access your set-up screen and link your fax account to your Drive account.

 This third method is quick and easy to use, I would recommend it to people who prefer using Docs to edit documents.
-The downside of this approach is that you don’t have many alternatives regarding services, and besides Drive integration, you only get basic faxing capabilities and none of the advanced features found in email to fax services.
+The downside of this approach is that you don’t have many alternatives regarding services, and besides Drive integration, you only get basic capabilities to send online fax and none of the advanced features found in email to fax services.

 Google Drive faxing is somewhat new, so many people are still asking themselves, why should they use this type of technology.
 Here are some strong reasons: